epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 Conclusion
 ----------

-We made good progress towards BoxLambda's Deterministic Behavior requirement.
+We made good progress toward achieving BoxLambda's Deterministic Behavior requirement.
 It's now much easier to predict the exact instruction cycle count of a chunk of code.
 Additionally, the overall latency of the system has been significantly reduced.
-We haven't reached our goal yet, however.
-There's the matter of VRAM access and we haven't considered yet other aspects of deterministic behavior such as interrupt lantecy.
-And what about that other big requirement: Simplicity?
+However, the goal has not yet been fully achieved.
+VRAM access remains an issue, and other aspects of deterministic behavior, such as interrupt latency, have yet to be addressed.
+And what about that other core requirement: Simplicity?
 Is BoxLambda simple enough?
 I see significant system changes coming up.
 To be continued.

 References
 ----------